unosquare/swan-aspnetcore/README.md

 #### The Fallback

 Uses the fallback to redirect everything without extension.
-When the application encountered something without an extension this will help to redirect to the index page or where ever you define to.
+When the application encountered something without an extension this will help to redirect to the index page or where ever you define too.
 It's like when a URL that is not handled it will automatically redirect to the fallback, the default is index.html.

 ```csharp
 // Redirect anything without extension to index.html